 Because the Association operates for the mutual benefit of its customer-owners and other customers and not for the benefit of any other equity investors, capital stock provides no significant interest in corporate earnings or growth.
 Specifically, due to restrictions in applicable regulations and bylaws, the Association can issue stock only at its par value of \$5 per share, the stock is not tradable and the stock can be retired only for the lesser of par value or book value.
 In these and other respects, the shares of stock in one association that were converted to shares of another association had identical rights and attributes.
 For this reason, the conversion of stock pursuant to the mergers occurred at a one-for-one exchange ratio.
 Management believes that because the stock in each association is fixed in value, the stock issued pursuant to the mergers provides no basis for estimating the fair value of the consideration transferred pursuant to the mergers.
-In the absence of a purchase price determination, the acquiring association date fair value of the equity interests transferred as consideration.
+In the absence of a purchase price determination, the acquiring association identified and estimated the acquisition date fair value of the net assets of the acquired association instead of the acquisition date fair value of the equity interests transferred as consideration.
 The fair value of the assets acquired, including specific intangible assets and liabilities assumed, were measured based on various estimates using assumptions that management believes are reasonable utilizing information then available.
 This evaluation produced a fair value of identifiable assets acquired and liabilities assumed that was substantially equal to the fair value of the member interests transferred in the mergers.
 The excess value received, by the acquiring association from the acquired association, over the par value of capital stock and participation certificates issued in the mergers was considered to be additional paid-in capital.